John5/TilePhlox/README.md

 Name
 ----
 TilePhlox is named after [Doctor Phlox](http://en.memory-alpha.org/wiki/Phlox).
 One of the more entertaining characters from the television series Star Trek: Enterprise.
 Despite Doctor Phlox the show could unfortunately not live up to its expectations.
-This is a reminder that even though this software might work very well for you at it still it can never be truly great because it depends on PHP and Apache which are not the best foundation for serving map tiles.
+This is a reminder that even though this software might work very well for you maximum performance cannot be achieved because it depends on PHP and Apache which are not the best foundation for serving map tiles.

 License
 -------